DOWNLOAD THE APP

 Unlike wheat and rice, millet cultivation is incredibly sustainable.
 This food grain benefits our bodies by strengthening our immunity, keeping diseases in check, and aiding weight loss.
 In addition, millets take longer to break down in the body and keep us satiated for longer.

-There are many ways to include millets in your diet.
-You can use this food grain as a cereal substitute, make porridge, infuse it into cupcakes – the uses of millets in cuisine is endless.
-So include this superfood into your everyday diet and notice the positive changes it brings to your life.
+There are many ways to include millet in your diet.
+You can use this food grain as a cereal substitute, make porridge, or infuse it into cupcakes – the uses of millets in cuisine are endless.
+So include this superfood in your everyday diet and notice the positive changes it brings to your life.

 Frequently Asked Questions (FAQs)